davidmoten/xuml-tools/README.md

 Executable UML tools (xml schema, java model compiler, java+javascript model viewer) based on miUML metamodels.

+This project is still in development and has not reached alpha release status yet.

 Getting started
 ---------------
 Until the project has matured enough to release artifacts to Maven Central repository this is how to locally install the artfacts from source: